juliuskunze/jaxnet/DESIGN.md

 - Naming of parameter values would be more arbitrary since no parameter names are associated.
 - Potentially large implementation complexity, requires direct use of JAX' tracing / function transformation capabilities.

-JAXnet invokes the user's function (when `jit` is not used), allowing step-by-step debugging.
-This could also be achieved in this alternative using initial-style function transformation.

 ## Alternative: Using attributes instead of default values